jbittel/django-mama-cas/README.rst

 Contributions are welcome!
 The preferred process for changes is by submitting GitHub pull requests.
 New code should follow both `PEP8`_ and the `Django coding style`_, generally respecting the style of the surrounding code.
-When appropriate, pull requests should include added or updated tests, as well as any necessary documentation changes.
+When appropriate, pull requests should add or update tests, along with any necessary documentation changes.
+With any substantial contribution, feel free to add yourself as a contributor in the AUTHORS file.

 Development dependencies can be installed from ``requirements.txt``.
 Execute the test suite with::